gmiejski/unify_rabbitmq_crud/README.md

     * [ ] TODO fill this up

 ## Things to check at the end:
-* [ ] make sure topics are partitioned by question ID
+* [ ] make sure topics are partitioned by question id